 - One of the oldest, fully functioning Ferris Wheels in the world is in Vienna.
 Famous Wiener Riesenrad is located in Prater and it is recognizable part of city’s skyline since 19th century.
 The wheel has interesting and turbulent history, like most of Vienna.

-- Famous French croissant was originally made in Vienna all the way in 17th Only when it was brought to France by Marie Antoinette, it became recognized as French pastry.
+- Famous French croissant was originally made in Vienna all the way in 17th century.
+Only when it was brought to France by Marie Antoinette, it became recognized as French pastry.
 Viennese people don’t mind this ‘adoption’, they have plenty of other pastry and local sweets to call their own.

 - You can rent a suite and stay in Schonbrunn Palace.
 Yes, that’s right, you can stay overnight and feel like a king, or an emperor, to be more precise.
 For as ‘little’ as 500-1,500 Euro ($600-$1,800) per night, you can enjoy 160 sqm suite and feel regal.

 - Vienna is a city with largest production of wine within city limits in the world, almost 2.5 million liters are produced every year from wineries located within a city limits.
 Visiting wineries is very popular with tourists and locals alike and there is even ‘winery hoping’ – very developed local activity.

 - Tiergarten Schönbrunn, Vienna Zoo, is one of the oldest zoos in the world.
 It was founded in 1752.
-Not only the oldest, it was also named as the best zoo in the world in 2010.
+Not only the oldest, it was also named the best zoo in the world in 2010.
 It is still great zoo though, it has become much better since 2010.

 - Wiener Zeitung, a daily newspaper published in Vienna, is the oldest newspaper continually printed since 1703, when it was originally known as Wiennerisches Diarium.

-- Beethoven has left so much impact on Vienna, that there are over 30 landmarks around the city related to this famous composer – monuments, sculpture, house, museum and of course, his final resting place.
-This is understandable, as he spent 35 years of his live in the city.
+- Beethoven has left so much impact on Vienna, that there are over 30 landmarks around the city related to this famous composer – monuments, sculptures, house, museum and of course, his final resting place.
+This is understandable, as he spent 35 years of his life in the city.